rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/projects/votingengine/README.md

 # ConsensusEngine Subproject

 ## Purpose
-This subproject defines the evolutionary roadmap from traditional voting systems (e.g. RepMod / MeritRank) to more advanced consensus coherence engines designed for Civium.
+This subproject defines the evolutionary roadmap from traditional voting systems (e.g. RepMod / MeritRank) to more advanced consensus coherence engines designed for CoCivium.
 It includes the deliberation lifecycle, strategy editing protocols, session audit trails, and the long-term replacement of majoritarian voting with pattern alignment systems.

 ## Evolution from VotingEngine
 Originally scoped as the `votingengine` folder, this project has expanded to address deeper philosophical and architectural questions about how distributed intelligences (human, AI, augmented) can reach decisions that are coherent, equitable, and adaptive over time.